alainw68/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 http.port: 9200
 ~~~

 - Uncomment the lines by deleting the hash (#) sign at the beginning of both lines and replace **localhost** with you ip address.
+Save with CTRL + x

 ~~~
 network.host: 192.168.0.25